reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

   auto: 0082-ekg
 ---

-[Twelve-factor app](https://12factor.net) is a set of guidelines for building good quality software.
-These guidelines were initially conceived in Heroku but have come to be considered as best practices for building cloud native applications.
-By cloud native we will mean application which is portable across environments, scalable to take advantage of the elastic capabilities of the cloud.
+[Twelve-factor app](https://12factor.net) is a set of guidelines for building Software as a Service(SAA) applications.
+These guidelines were initially conceived in Heroku and are regarded as best practices for building cloud-native applications.
+By cloud-native, we will mean an application that is portable across environments, scalable to take advantage of the elastic capabilities of the cloud, and easy to update.

 A majority of these principles are implicit in today's microservice frameworks.
-However we can also observe a shift from the 'older way' of building systems targetted to run on constrained infrastructure.
-Spring Boot is a popular framework for building microservice application.
+However, we can also observe a shift from the 'older way' of building systems targetted to run on constrained infrastructure.
+Spring Boot is a popular framework for building a microservice application.
 In this article, we will build a Twelve-factor application with Spring Boot and discuss these along.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-health-check" %}

 ## What are the Twelve-factors
 The Twelve-factor is a set of twelve principles encompassing guidelines on managing configuration data, abstracting library dependencies and backing services, log streaming, and administration.
-A common theme running through all the twelve principles is making the application portable to meet the demands of dynamic environment provisioning typical of cloud platforms.
-That is also the reason why they are often discussed along side cloud-native applications.
+A common theme running through all the twelve principles is making the application portable to meet the demands of a dynamic environment provisioning typical of cloud platforms.
+That is also the reason why they are often discussed alongside cloud-native applications.

 ## Codebase
 > One codebase tracked in revision control, many deploys

-When not using Cloud, we were used to working with a fixed set of environments like dev, qa, prod in on-premise infrastructure.
-Each have environment specific resources like database, api url's.
-This principle advocates having a single codebase that can be built and deployed to multiple environments.
-To achieve this we need to separate all the environment dependencies into a form that can be specified during build and run.
+When not using Cloud, we were used to working with a fixed set of environments like dev, QA, prod in on-premise infrastructure.
+Each has environment-specific resources like database, API urls.
+This principle advocate having a single codebase that can be built and deployed to multiple environments.
+To achieve this we need to separate all the environment dependencies into a form that can be specified during the build and run.

 Following this principle, we will have a single Git repository containing the source code of our Spring Boot application.
-This will be built for different environments by specifying environment specific properties.
+This will be built for different environments by specifying environment-specific properties.
 Spring Profiles and environment properties are standard ways of doing this.

 This rule will be violated if we have to change the source code before building for a specific environment.